Environmental Impact Assessment (EIA) Navigating Sustainable Development

 Natural Resource Extraction

 Resource-intensive industries such as mining, oil and gas exploration, and forestry operations rely on EIA to assess and minimize their environmental impacts.
-EIA helps strike a balance between resource extraction and conservation efforts, ensuring that valuable resources are utilized responsibly.
+EIA helps balance resource extraction and conservation efforts, ensuring that valuable resources are utilized responsibly.

 Energy Projects